OrangeSpyderMan/inkplate10-weather-cal/README.md

 ## Server Installation

 The recommended server setup is the interactive installer.
-It can configure either Docker Compose from this checkout or a native systemd service under `/srv/inkplate` on a Debian/Ubuntu-style host or LXC.
+It can configure either Docker Compose from this checkout or native producer and web systemd services under `/srv/inkplate` on a Debian/Ubuntu-style host or LXC.

 Run it from the repository root: